Aeacu2/Dsc/README.md

 The verification was completed in Isabelle 2025(March 2025) with AFP 2025, which can be downloaded at https://isabelle.in.tum.de/download_past.html and https://foss.heptapod.net/isa-afp/afp-2025

-We also checked the compatibility with the newest version of Isabelle (2025-2) and its accompanying AFP 2025-2.
-All of our own proofs check out, and the exported codes run as well as before.
-However, some existing AFP entries that we import run into errors with the new version.
-For example, Polynomioal_Factorization and Sturm_Tarski.
-This will result in errors when building, so please use Isabelle 2025(March 2025) with AFP 2025 when running the isabelle build command.

 ## How to Build

 Please install Isabelle 2025(March 2025) with the Archive of Formal Proofs (AFP 2025) configured.
+We also checked the compatibility with the newest version of Isabelle (2025-2) and its accompanying AFP 2025-2.

 To check the termination, soundness, and completeness proofs for `dsc` and `newdsc`, run the following command in the base directory of this repository (where the `ROOT` file is located):